 The first step is to think about what you are wearing now.
 For instance, which garments do you like to wear in summer?

 Can you put away those bulky thick coats and snuggly sweaters for the next few months?
-(You might like this post Tips for an organized winter wardrobe.)
+(You might like this post Tips for an organized winter wardrobe and this one How to Update Your Wardrobe (for a new stage of life)

 A good analogy for the system you’re aiming for comes from the world of the grocery store.